saitanjavuru/pdsnd_github/README.md

 Udacity Explore US Bikeshare Data

 ### Description
-Used Python and Python libraries like NumPy and pandas to understand U.S. Bikeshare data.
+Used Python and Python libraries like NumPy and pandas to understand and explore U.S. Bikeshare data of major cities.
 Calculated statistics and built an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 The files used were the bikeshare.py, chicago.csv, new_york_city.csv, and washington.csv.
 The csv data sets were provided by Motivate, a bike share system provider for many major cities in the United States.